L2-Lagrange/Simple-LM1875-sound-system/README.md

   <em>Schematic:  Receiver/Filter board</em>
 </p>

 The most important feature of the receiver board is the 2nd order ~35khz cutoff filter.
 This is what allows us to use various bluetooth receivers, or arbitrary signal sources.
-The noise is technically higher than audiable frequency, but its good design to get rid of it.
+The noise is technically higher than audible frequency, but its good design to get rid of it.
 The 2nd order filter topography originally came from a Texas Instruments design manual, but they have removed it from the internet.
 I redesigned it for 35khz and this version works well for audio.

 <p align="center">
   <img src="Images/FilterPic1.png" width="45%" />